cgruver/cgruver/_posts/2021-08-08-Growing-Your-Kube-Workforce.md

    chmod 700 ${OKD_LAB_PATH}/bin/*.sh
    ```

 1. Read the MAC address off of the bottom of the NUC.
-Then, create the iPXE and kickstart files:
+Then create the iPXE and kickstart files with the helper script:

    ```bash
    ${OKD_LAB_PATH}/bin/deployKvmHost.sh -c=1 -h=kvm-host02 -m=<MAC Address Here> -d=nvme0n1